lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### ACK on error
-The ACK on error sender is very similar to the ACK always sender, Intially, when a fragmented packet is sent, the window is set to 0, a local_bit map is set to 0, and FCN is set the highest possible value depending on the number of fragment that will be sent in the window.
+The ACK on error sender is very similar to the ACK always sender, Initially, when a fragmented packet is sent, the window is set to 0, a local_bit map is set to 0, and FCN is set the highest possible value depending on the number of fragment that will be sent in the window.
 See {{Fig-ACKonerrorSnd}}